intodeeplearning/blog/_posts/2022-05-20-how-to-setup-google-domain-for-github-pages.md

 show_tags: true
 hide:
 ---
-# Introduction
+## Introduction

 When you publish a site with [GitHub Pages](https://pages.github.com), the default address will look something like this: `https://<username>.github.io/<repo name>`.
 For example, [https://intodeeplearning.github.io/blog](https://intodeeplearning.github.io/blog).

 If you'd like to replace the default address with your custom domain, such as [https://intodeeplearning.com](https://intodeeplearning.com) , follow this tutorial!

-## What you will get in this tutorial:
+### What you will get in this tutorial:

-- Setting up a custom `www` subdomain, such as `www.example.com`, for your GitHub Pages
+- Setting up a custom "www" subdomain, such as "www.example.com", for your GitHub Pages
-- having the apex domain, such as  `example.com` , automatically redirect to `www.example.com`.
+- having the apex domain, such as  "example.com", automatically redirect to "www.example.com".

-## What you need
+### What you need

 - A GitHub repository ready for publishing, such as [https://github.com/intodeeplearning/blog](https://github.com/intodeeplearning/blog)
 - A purchased [google domain](https://domains.google), such as `intodeeplearning.com`

-# Step 1.
+## Step 1.
 Setup in your Github Repo

-- Go to Settings > Pages > Custom domain, and add you custom domain name.
+- Go to Settings > Pages > Custom domain, and add you custom domain name, such as "www.intodeeplearning.com"

     {% include image_box_shadow.html file_id="10wHsLyGzueGM2HnZ-5nBYe61afuEq9GX" alt="example image" %}

-# Step 2.
+## Step 2.
 (Optional) You can skip this step if you are NOT using a site generator, such as fastpages, or [Jekyll](https://jekyllrb.com).

 If you are using [fastpages](https://fastpages.fast.ai).